 Prioritizing Sites for Coral Reef Conservation in the U.S. Virgin Islands

-Project Status: This project began in October 2013 and is projected to be completed in October 2015
+Project Status: This project began in October 2013 and was completed in October 2016

-We are using existing and newly collected data, including local expert knowledge, to develop a map-based decision support tool to identify and prioritize the most important coral reefs for conservation consideration in the U.S. Virgin Islands, as well as to determine the relative resiliency of particular coral reefs.
+We used existing and newly collected data, including local expert knowledge, to develop a map-based decision support tool to identify and prioritize the most important coral reefs for conservation consideration in the U.S. Virgin Islands, as well as to determine the distribution of threats and stressors to coral reefs.

 Why We Care

 Coral reef ecosystems in the U.S. Virgin Islands (USVI) have deteriorated dramatically in the past few decades, reducing the value and sustainability of ecosystem services to society.
 The problem is geographically widespread, but not all coral reefs have declined equally.
 Local resource managers, operating with limited funds, require reliable, spatially explicit, and easily interpretable data to help prioritize coral reef sites for management action.
-However, USVI currently does not have an objective decision-support framework to prioritize management sites.
-In order to undertake strategic planning in the future, as well as to enable efficient investment of conservation dollars, a way to synthesize and evaluate information is needed so that managers may identify and rank priority management areas, assess threats to those areas, and determine associated resilience.
-This framework will support the USVI government in: ocean planning, coastal development risk assessment, education and outreach, evaluation and design of marine protected areas, climate change adaptation strategy, and conservation investment decisions.
+However, USVI did not have an objective decision-support framework to prioritize management sites.
+In order to undertake strategic planning in the future, as well as to enable efficient investment of conservation dollars, a way to synthesize and evaluate information was needed so that managers can identify and rank priority management areas, assess threats to those areas, and determine associated resilience.
+This framework supports the USVI government in: ocean planning, coastal development risk assessment, education and outreach, evaluation and design of marine protected areas, climate change adaptation strategy, and conservation investment decisions.

 What We Are Doing

-Our goal is to produce an objective, data driven, decision support framework to help resource managers prioritize coral reef ecosystems for conservation investment in the USVI.
-The framework will integrate spatial information on resource distributions, biodiversity, resiliency, and human use values related to coral reefs in the territory.
-Using techniques from landscape ecology, we will use ecological criteria to map and rank coral reefs based on physical and biological complexity, ecological connectivity, and other important features, such as presence of endangered species, spawning sites, biodiversity hotspots, and connected seascapes.
-Our local knowledge partners—referred to as our “eyes on the ocean”—will use sociological criteria from interviews with professional SCUBA (industry & scientific) divers in the USVI to identify and quantify human use values for coral reefs across the territory.
-Using participatory GIS, we will collect site-specific information from divers.
-We will incorporate the local knowledge and ecological mapping data into a decision support tool with sufficient flexibility to allow future additions of data and to allow managers to vary weightings according to their specific questions.
+Our goal was to produce an objective, data driven, decision support framework to help resource managers prioritize coral reef ecosystems for conservation investment in the USVI.
+The framework integrates spatial information on coral reef distributions, associated biodiversity, and human use values related to coral reefs in the territory.
+Using techniques from landscape ecology, we used ecological criteria to map and rank coral reefs based on physical and biological complexity, ecological connectivity, and other important features, such as presence of endangered species, spawning sites, biodiversity hotspots, and connected seascapes.
+To gather local expert knowledge on the condition and local human uses and perceived threats to coral reefs, our social scientists developed a Google Maps tool and questionnaire to collect data from professional SCUBA divers across the USVI.
+Our project incorporated the local knowledge and ecological mapping data into a decision support tool with sufficient flexibility to allow managers to rank and map coral reefs according to their user-defined criteria for prioritization.

-A USVI BioMapper decision support tool, to identify priority reefs with flexibility for users to adjust weightings depending on local priorities.
+A decision support tool, to identify priority reefs with flexibility for users to adjust criterion depending on local priorities.

 - Where are the best examples of healthy coral reefs?